 - ✓ All papers must be typed and double-spaced using 12-point Times New Roman in black ink.
 Papers that are not double-spaced will not be accepted for grading.
 The second floor of the Humanities Building has a computer lab available.
 Computers are available in the library.
 Be sure to save all work!
 Printing kiosks are available around campus. - ✓ Plan ahead!
 Computer emergencies can and do happen, but they will not be an excuse for a late paper. - ✓ Rough drafts and final papers must be turned in together the day they are due.
 No folders, please.
-Remember to always retain copies of the essays. - ✓ Each essay must have a cover page with the following information centered:
+Remember to always retain copies of the essays. - ✓ Each essay must have a header on the first page: